 Ben’s TV Pick: Harley Quinn – DC Universe’s (the streaming service) first animated original series follows everyone’s favorite psychiatrist-turned-clown-themed-criminal (Kaley Cuoco) after she’s broken up with the Joker (Alan Tudyk) and decides to become a respectable supervillain in her own right.
 She quickly builds a crew of her own, including the likes of Clayface (Tudyk again), King Shark (Ron Funches), Dr. Psycho (Tony Hale), and is often assisted by her BFF Poison Ivy (Lake Bell).
 These underdog baddies and their struggles are always entertaining, and even if it’s hard to root for them occasionally, the vibrant animation and amazing cast of voice actors do a great job getting big laughs and showing solid character development for the entire gang.
 Harley Quinn is yet another reason to subscribe to the DC Universe.

 Ben’s TV Pick: Primal – Oddly enough, I was a fan of Genndy Tartakovsky long before I even knew who the writer/director/animator was.
-A good chunk of my childhood was spent watching Tartakovsky’s Cartoon Network creations like Dexter’s Lab, Cow and Chicken, Star Wars: Clone Wars (2003), and Samurai Jack.
+A good chunk of my childhood was spent watching Tartakovsky’s Cartoon Network creations like Dexter’s, Star Wars: Clone Wars (2003), and Samurai Jack.
 The latter also aired an adult-oriented final season almost a decade and a half after the series’ initial cancelation, and it totally blew me away.
 Tartakovsky has continued with this darker, more violent tone in his newest project, Primal.
 It has zero dialogue in its first five episodes – the rest of the season will air later this year – but still manages to tell a moving story about loss and survival set in an unforgiving, prehistoric world.
 The hand-drawn animation is stunning, the score evokes a wide range of emotions, the action sequences are equal parts brutal and breathtaking, and the series has that magic, unmistakable Tartakovsky touch that made me a fan of his over twenty years ago.
 If I hadn’t put this off for so long, the first batch of Primal‘s starting season would have earned an a place among my favorite shows of last year.

 So what do you think about these picks?
 What content did we miss over the past two weeks while we were spending time with these?
 Be sure to leave a comment below letting us know about everything (both current and simply new to you) you’ve been consuming lately!